 Scenic Byway 12 Utah Road Trip Itinerary

-These are organized from west to east, and potential detours to other scenic paths and driveways aren’t included.
+These are organized from west to east, traveling from Panguitch to Torrey.

-Panguitch is a national historic district with roots to the early Mormon pioneers.
+Panguitch is a national historic district with roots in the early Mormon pioneers.
 History and culture are found everywhere you look, with beautiful red brick homes and buildings scattered throughout the small town.

-Part of the Dixie National Forest, the Red Canyon features hoodoos that have been eroded by wind and water.
+Part of the Dixie National Forest, the Red Canyon features spectacular red sandstone hoodoos, spires, and formations formed through wind and water erosion.

-Stop and explore the vermilion sandstone tent rocks by hitting the well-marked trails for hiking and cycling, as well as ATV and horseback rides.
+Stop and explore the vermilion sandstone tent rocks by hitting the well-marked trails for hiking and cycling, as well as ATV and horseback riding.

-Part of the Dixie National Forest, Red Canyon features a five-mile paved bike trail that takes visitors on a scenic route through ponderosa pine forests to the great Paunsaugunt Plateau.
+In particular, the Red Canyon Bicycle Trail is a five-mile paved bike trail that takes visitors on a scenic route through ponderosa pine forests to the great Paunsaugunt Plateau.

 From Highway 12, take a right at UT-63 to get to the entrance of Bryce Canyon National Park, where you get treated to the sight of a series of amphitheaters etched into red-stained limestone.